Cherreads

 "What?"

-"Before you collapse.
-Hours?
+"Before you collapse, Hours?
 Minutes?"

-"Thanks for the optimism."
+"Thanks for the optimism, I really needed that."

 I've got maybe three days, he calculated.
 Then sepsis kills me.